O. G. S. Crawford: University and early career: 1905–1914

 Following his schooling, Crawford won a junior scholarship to study at Keble College, Oxford.
 There he began reading literae humaniores in 1905 but – after gaining only a third-class score in his second year exams – he switched courses to study geography in 1908.
 In 1910 he gained a distinction for his diploma, for which he had conducted a study of the landscape surrounding Andover.
 Reflecting his interest in the relationship between geography and archaeology, during a walking tour of Ireland he had also written a paper on the geographic distribution of Bronze Age flat bronze axes and beakers in the British Isles.
 It was presented to the Oxford University Anthropological Society before being published in The Geographical Journal.
 The archaeologist Grahame Clark later related that the paper "marked a milestone in British Archaeology; it was the first real attempt to deduce prehistoric events from the geographical distribution of archaeological objects".
 Crawford's fellow archaeologist Mark Bowden stated that while archaeological distribution maps had been previously produced, "archaeological data had never before been married with environmental information" in the way that Crawford did in this article.

 After Crawford graduated, Professor A. J. Herbertson offered him a job as a junior demonstrator in the university's geography department.
 Crawford agreed, and served in the teaching position over the ensuing year.
 Through Herbertson, Crawford was introduced to the geographer Patrick Geddes.
 Crawford then decided to focus his attentions on archaeology rather than geography even though few professional positions in the field existed in Britain at the time.
 Looking elsewhere for archaeological employment, he unsuccessfully applied for a Craven Fellowship and for a post at Bombay Museum.

-At Herbertson's recommendation, in 1913 Crawford gained employment as an assistant on William Scoresby Routledge and Katherine Routledge's expedition to Easter Island.
+At Herbertson's recommendation, in 1913 Crawford gained employment as an assistant on William Scoresby Routledge and Katherine Routledge's expedition to Easter Island in the Pacific Ocean.
 The expedition had the intention of learning more about the island's first inhabitants and its Moai statues.
 After the team departed from Britain aboard the schooner Mana, Crawford began quarrelling with the Routledges.
 Informing them that they had demonstrated an "extraordinary lack of courtesy" and "appalling stinginess" toward both him and other crew members, he left the ship at Cape Verde and returned to Britain.
 He then gained employment from the wealthy philanthropist Henry Wellcome, who sent him to Egypt to gain further training in archaeological excavation from G. A. Reisner.
 Wellcome then sent him to Sudan, where Crawford was given charge of the excavation of the Meroitic site at Abu Geili, remaining there from January to June 1914.
 On his return to England—where he was planning on sorting through the artefacts found in Sudan—he and his friend Earnest Hooton began excavation of a long barrow on Wexcombe Down in Wiltshire.